Category 3: Social & Economic Development

 The on-line entry form includes an upload facility for you to provide multimedia.
 You will have the ability to upload 5 additional files to accompany your entry up to a maximum file size of 5MB each.
-These can be illustration pdfs for customer testimonials etc., JPEG for photos or PowerPoint for technical diagrams or statistics, but please keep these relevant to your entry and keep the pages to a maximum of two.
+These can be illustration pdfs, such as for customer testimonials, jpeg for photos or PowerPoint for technical diagrams or statistics, but please keep these relevant to your entry and keep the pages to a maximum of two.

 Specific Entry Form Questions for this category: